VaiTon/GenHack4/README.md

 ---

 **Note**: This is a research project for educational purposes.
-Predictions should be validated with domain experts before operational use in urban planning decisions.
+The authors do not guarantee the accuracy or applicability of the models for operational use.
+Please refer to original data sources and domain experts for critical applications.